how do i grow broccoli?

-When your main central heads are ready to harvest cut them off at the base with a serrated knife or clippers and leave as many leaves as possible.
+When your main central heads are ready to harvest, cut them off at the base with a serrated knife or clippers and leave as many leaves as possible.
 Make sure the cut the broccoli stem at an angle so it is less likely to rot.
-You're broccoli is ready to harvest when the heads appear full and tight, don’t wait too long to harvest because flower buds will open.
+Your broccoli is ready to harvest when the heads appear full and tight, don’t wait too long to harvest because flower buds will open.

-If you have several broccoli plants, don’t wait until they’ve all matured to begin harvesting; instead harvest each plant as soon as it looks ready and keep harvesting regularly to so more broccoli will grow.
+If you have several broccoli plants, don’t wait until they’ve all matured to begin harvesting; instead harvest each plant as soon as it looks ready and keep harvesting regularly so that more broccoli will grow.

 1 cup: Protein (5%), Vitamin C (135%), Vitamin K (116%), Folate (14%), Vitamin A (11%), Manganese (10%), Potassium (8%)